laurpaik/ts/README.md

 -   [TypeScript Documentation](https://www.typescriptlang.org/docs/tutorial.html)

+## Notes

+-- Javascript works here LOL TypeScript is a superset of JavaScript -- important because browsers run in JavaScript lolol -- The typing lets you specify the type that a variable contains as a value -- Literally it won't let you call the wrong type of argument -- Why do we use TypeScript? bc we can do everything in JavaScript......
+-- On a component level, TypeScript helps with controlling the communication between components
+-- Makes things clearer when you're trying to communicate in huge companies too lol -- allows for complexity in simple ways
+-- Interfaces are blueprints for how a class should be implemented -- They allow us to standardize what happens across instances of a class -- Observables are kind of like event-queue-ers
+-- You have a stream of events, and .next adds another event to the stream -- So the observable handles that
+-- **A service is an abstraction of business logic that can be extended and injected into multiple components**

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.
 2. All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.